What are the most popular sports in China?

 Badminton is another national sport of China.

 I’ve seen people in China – and joined in myself – play badminton without a net.
-They simply hit the shuttlecock to each other as a way of participating and having fun.
+The locals simply hit the shuttlecock to each other for physical fitness and fun.

 For elite badminton players, the Chinese government takes care of everything including housing, meals and training.
 This helps the country dominate the sport.